izelyekrek/Regression_Mid-Project/README.md

     - OneHot encoding : Assign a unique integer to each label based on alphabetical order.

 # 6 Fitting the model
-After all of this steps, it's now time to fit the dataset to the linear regression model and to test different combination to improve our model.
+After all of these steps, it's now time to fit the dataset to the linear regression model and to test different combination to improve our model.
 For this analyse, we will just concentrate on the R2 (R-squared) score to approve or not that the combination is improving the model.

 To facility the comprehension of the different score, I decided to collect them in a table.